DavidTan0527/CTF-Writeup/_posts/Plaid2021/2021-04-19-the-watness-iii.md

 }
 ```

-This block suggests that we advance a level every time `Cs.AB == true` (not sure what the other term, does so I ignored it).
+This block suggests that we advance a level every time `Cs.AB == true` (not sure what the other term does, so I ignored it).
 At level 2, we will have `CP = 2 + 1 = 3` if we solve it!!!

 ```c
 struct z {